erickarbe/gccastatamic/content/collections/pages/exhibition-proposals.md

     content:
       -
         type: text
         text: 'Artists are responsible for the delivery and return of their work.
-Initial shipping costs must be covered by the artist, curator, or group.'
+Shipping costs must be covered by the artist, curator, or group.'
   -
     type: paragraph
   -